 “Theanine may help regulate the increases in blood pressure and anxiety associated with caffeine’s psychoactive stimulation,” Stevenson explained.
 “By steadying the body’s metabolism of caffeine, theanine may promote calmness, help reduce mental and physical stress and improve cognitive performance.”

-Yerba mate is prepared like tea and offers the same caffeine buzz as coffee, but is said to allow you to avoid the heavy crash while providing anti-inflammatory nutrients and vitamins.
+Yerba mate is prepared like tea and offers the same caffeine buzz as coffee.
+But it may allow you to avoid the heavy crash while providing anti-inflammatory nutrients and vitamins.

 Teeccino is a popular brand of roasted herbs made from chicory root, barley, carob, and other naturally decaffeinated ingredients.
-You can brew it like coffee or steep it like tea, and the result is reminiscent of coffee, but without any acidity or caffeine.
+You can brew it like coffee or steep it like tea.
+The result is reminiscent of coffee, but without any acidity or caffeine.
 Teeccino is available in flavors that remind you of coffee, too, like hazelnut and chai.

-Kombucha is a type of yeast that’s fermented with tea, a bit of sugar and other ingredients to make a fizzy and often tangy beverage.
+Kombucha is a yeast fermented with tea, a bit of sugar and other ingredients.
+It creates a fizzy and often tangy beverage.
 “While the benefits of Kombucha are debated,” Stevenson says, “some research claims it’s good for the gut and regulating bowel movements.”
 You might find this to be a refreshing, low sugar alternative to carbonated energy drinks.

 “Whatever alternative you find to replace your coffee or energy drinks, ensure that it delivers less sugar and caffeine than your usual pick-me-up, without added sodium or potassium,” Stevenson advises,